loopandlearn/loopfollowdocs/docs/setup/lf-setup.md

 🚧 Documentation Under Construction 🚧

-#### QR code setup
+#### Import from QR Code

 When setting up LoopFollow for another caregiver that will use the same nightscout and remote control capabilities, you can scan a QR code from the other phone to get the settings for Nightscout URL, Token and all remote settings.

-If you already setup nightscout and want to share the remote commands capabilites, read this section [QR Code Remote Setup](#qr-code-remote-setup)
+If you already setup Nightscout and want to share the remote commands capabilities, read this section [Export Remote Settings with QR Code](#export-remote-settings-with-qr-code).

-When you enter Settings with an app that does not have any nightscout adress set, there will be a button in settings named Import Settings.
+With a device that does not have a Nightscout address set, there will be a button in Settings named Import Settings.

 ![Import settings](img/import-settings.png){width="300"}
 {align="center"}